+The remaining terms can contribute at most $\ln\xL$ to the walk length, which would be subsumed by the interval length of order $\sqrt{\xL}$. \end{proof}

-In general, the candidate critical value does not depend on the non-linear corrections in the behavior of $(\xaL,\xbL)$, but the leading correction to the critical value is dependent if the non-linear corrections are of order $\ln\xL$ or higher.
-In particular, if we are looking in a completely linear direction, such that $\sum_{\xv,\xw\in\xV}|R_{\xv\xw}| = \O{1}$, then the formula reduces to
+In general, the candidate critical value does not depend on the non-linear corrections in the behavior of $(\xaL,\xbL)$, but the leading correction to the critical value changes if the non-linear corrections are of order $\ln\xL$ or higher.